 It’s late.
 You can’t sleep.
-You’re catching up on season 2 of Orange is the New Black … and a craving hits.
+You’re catching up on season 7 of Game of Thrones … and a craving hits.
 You want chocolate … candy… ice cream … something that will satisfy your sweet tooth.

 Or maybe you’ve got a craving for something salty.

 Not on my new healthy eating plan, Dr. Steve, is what you’re thinking.